-Recently, I read an article titled, “The forgotten Mourners.”
-The article included comments from the grandparents of children who died in the Newtown shooting.
+Recently, I read an article in the AARP December 2013/January 2014 magazine titled, “The Forgotten Mourners.”
+The article included comments from the grandparents of children who died in the Newtown school shooting.

 One set of grandparents said, “We have been trying to cope with our own grief, but what hurts the most is seeing our daughter and her husband trying to deal with their grief.”
 Yes, Grandparents cry twice.
 They cry once for the grandchild and again for the grief of the parents—their son or daughter.